mjpost/sacrebleu/README.md

 (1) the actual system score, (2) the true mean estimated from bootstrap resampling and (3), the 95% [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) around the mean.

-- By default, the number of bootstrap resamples is 2000 (denoted with `bs:2000` in the signature) and can be changed with `--confidence-n`.
+- By default, the number of bootstrap resamples is 2000 (`bs:2000` in the signature) and can be changed with `--confidence-n`.

 ```